-INTR 3931 Contemporary Nations: Hong Kong
+Contemporary Nations: Hong Kong

 The exploration of major local and international issues involved in the transfer of sovereignty from Great Britain to China.
 This course examines the context of Hong Kong's historical and economic role in Asia, with consideration given to post-1997 HK-PRC relationships.
-Prerequisite: PSCI 1400 or 2000; any WC&IL II course.